Road to Bali: Cameo appearances

-Among the celebrities who made token "gag" appearances in this film are bandleader Bob Crosby (Bing's brother), Humphrey Bogart, by way of a clip from The African Queen, Jerry Lewis, Dean Martin, and Jane Russell, as her character from the film Son of Paleface (1952).
+Among the celebrities who appear in unexpected fourth wall-breaking gag cameos are; bandleader Bob Crosby (Bing's brother), Humphrey Bogart, by way of a clip from The African Queen, Jerry Lewis, Dean Martin, and Jane Russell, as her character from the film Son of Paleface (1952).
 The cameo by Martin and Lewis was part of a 'comedy trade' whereby they made an appearance in this movie while Hope and Crosby appeared in Martin and Lewis's Scared Stiff the following year.
 Martin and Lewis also made films for Paramount at the time.

 Production

 Development

 Road to Bali was the first Road to... picture since Road to Rio (1947), and was known during production as The Road to Hollywood.
 It was the sixth film in the series, the next to last, as well as the final Road film in which Dorothy Lamour's role would be the female lead.
 (Nine years later, The Road to Hong Kong instead featured Joan Collins, with a cameo by Lamour.)
 Filming started on April 21, 1952, and continued until July of the same year.

 Road to Bali was a co-production of Bing Crosby Enterprises, Hope Enterprises and Paramount.